Ribosome-binding site

 A ribosome binding site, or ribosomal binding site (RBS), is a sequence of nucleotides upstream of the start codon of an mRNA transcript that is responsible for the recruitment of a ribosome during the initiation of translation.
 Mostly, RBS refers to bacterial sequences, although internal ribosome entry sites (IRES) have been described in mRNAs of eukaryotic cells or viruses that infect eukaryotes.
 Ribosome recruitment in eukaryotes is generally mediated by the 5' cap present on eukaryotic mRNAs.

 Prokaryotes

 The RBS in prokaryotes is a region upstream of the start codon.
 This region of the mRNA has the consensus 5'-AGGAGG-3', also called the Shine-Dalgarno (SD) sequence.
 The complementary sequence (CCUCCU), called the anti-Shine-Dalgarno (ASD) is contained in the 3’ end of the 16S region of the smaller (30S) ribosomal subunit.
 Upon encountering the Shine-Dalgarno sequence, the ASD of the ribosome base pairs with it, after which translation is initiated.

 Variations of the 5'-AGGAGG-3' sequence have been found in Archaea as highly conserved 5′-GGTG-3′ regions, 5 basepairs upstream of the start site.
 Additionally, some bacterial initiation regions, such as rpsA in E.coli completely lack identifiable SD sequences.
+For examples of non-SD RBSs, their detection using common and novel patterns, and their taxonomic distribution, see e.g. the cited articles on gene prediction.